 Module M5: Physical Climatology and Climate Change

 The understanding of the variability of the climate system and its inherent changes in time will be a major component to address any questions of natural and anthropogenic climate change.
 This module will help students to become familiar with the underlying physical concepts as well as with its applications to attribute and detect anthropogenic climate change.
-The module will cover the basic physical laws, their application in the climate system, basics of the observed atmosphere and ocean general circulation, its 3-dimensional features, and will focus on main modes of large scale variability (e.g. NAO, PNA, ENSO, etc).
+The module will cover the basic physical laws, their application in the climate system, basics of the observed atmosphere and ocean general circulation, its three-dimensional features, and will focus on main modes of large scale variability (e.g. NAO, PNA, ENSO, etc).
 The variability on different time scales will be addressed as well as anthropogenic climate change including an impact assessment and an introduction into actual political and social processes related to it.

 The module will be assessed by a written exam (50%) and a combined student presentation and essay (50%).